james91b/ida_ipython/README.md

 So far only tested with "Visual Studio 11" compiler.

+#Changelog
+0.2
+- Running the plugin from the plugins menu will now launch an IPython QTConsole
+- Only capture standard output and error when executing the kernel

+0.1
+- First release

 #To do/Future Ideas
 - More examples
 - Create a library for cell/line magic functions specific to IDA